Bodrum Map Section “n”

-As the most famous and impressive building around, it also hides one of the most important and biggest museums of its kind in its walls; Bodrum Museum of Underwater Archaeology.
-Practically visiting the castle and vising the museum are the same things.
+As well as being the most famous and impressive building around, it also hides one of the most important and the biggest museum of its kind within its walls; Bodrum Museum of Underwater Archaeology.
+Practically visiting the castle and visiting the museum are the same things.

-The town lies on two bays.
-Local elders call the western part as Turkish neighbourhood and the eastern part as the Greek neighbourhood in colloquial language referring to relocation of Cretan population with Turkish origin to the east bay in 1923.
+The actual town of Bodrum lies on two bays.
+Local elders call the western part as the Turkish neighbourhood and the eastern part as the Greek neighbourhood, in colloquial language referring to the relocation of Cretan population with Turkish origin to the east bay in 1923.

-These two neighbourhoods are separated by a small peninsula which once known as Zephyrion in the ancient world.
-This is where Bodrum Castle has been watching the town for over 600 years.
+These two neighbourhoods are separated by a small peninsula which was once known as Zephyrion in the ancient world.
+This is where the Bodrum Castle has been watching the town for over 600 years.

-I remember how sorry I was when I learnt that the stones and archaeological fragments of one of the Seven Wonders of the Ancient World, The Mausoleum of Halicarnassus, had been used to construct the castle.
-German architect Heinrich Schlegelholt had treated The Mausoleum as a quarry.
-Thus Bodrum Castle had been rising while one of the most magnificent buildings in the history had been collapsing.
+I remember how sorry I was when I learnt that the stones and archaeological fragments of one of the Seven Wonders of the Ancient World, The Mausoleum at Halicarnassus, had been used to construct the castle.
+German architect Heinrich Schlegelholt had treated the Mausoleum as a quarry.
+Thus, Bodrum Castle had been rising while one of the most magnificent buildings in the history had been collapsing.

 The castle is my favourite place for relaxation and reading.
 Sometimes, I just take a break at the café just before the museum entrance.
-It is usually quiet place far from the crowds of the streets.
-They have coffee, tea, fruit juices and most importantly – you know - cold beer.
+It is usually a quiet place far from the crowded streets.
+They have soft drinks like coffee, tea and fruit juices.

-You may not a history fan, you may even hate it.
-You may prefer to spend your money to more entertaining alternatives.
-Whatever your reluctance is based on, do yourself a favour and visit Bodrum Castle and The Museum of Underwater Archaeology.
+You may not be a history fan.
+You may even hate it.
+You may prefer to spend your money on more entertaining alternatives.
+Whatever your reluctance is based on, do yourself a favour and visit the Bodrum Castle and The Museum of Underwater Archaeology.